 Monthly rates are calculated by dividing the monthly rate by the number of payroll periods you have set.
 For example, if you have set two pay periods a month, then the monthly pay rate will be divided by two.

-In the example below you can see that Addison is on a monthly salary of 5,000.
-Her timesheet shows a calculated pay of $2,500 because her company has set 2 pay periods per month.
+In the example below you can see that Emily is on a monthly salary of 8,000.
+Her timesheet shows a calculated pay of $3,920.95 based on the number of days in the payroll cycle.

 💡 Tip: Even if your salaried employees never clock in there will still be calculated pay.
 Notice that Micahel below never clocked in but still has a calculated pay.
 This occurs because the pay of salary employees is not based on the number of hours worked, but rather on the pay rate set in their user profile and the number of Payroll periods defined.
 To learn more about setting Payroll Periods check out this article.